Women in Lebanon: Political representation

 As of 2009, there had only been 17 women to serve on parliament since suffrage.
 That number is rather dismal, but it paints the perfect picture of what the outlook of women in parliament is.
 The lack of women in politics is chalked up the political exclusivity that is bred in Lebanon, constricting societal norms and gender roles.
 The political arena in the country is mostly made of a small number of elite families that have been in power since the 1950s,1960s, and the beginning of suffrage.
 There is an extreme lack of women in elected and appointed political positions.
 To combat the low rate of women's participation in politics and government, the Lebanese Women's Council (LWC) planned a conference in 1998.
 Along with other women's NGOs, the LWC proposed a quota system to the government to ensure women's equal representation in elections.

-The Lebanese constitution is a French system, which promotes equality between “all” citizens.
+The Lebanese constitution is a French system, which promotes equality between "all" citizens.
 However, in Lebanon the governmental power of the country is separated by the religious factions based on the size of each of their populations.
 These figures are extremely outdated and are based on a census of the country that was taken in the year 1943.

-As of 2009 according to Don Duncan of Le Monde Diplomatique (English edition), “With only 3.1% of seats now occupied by women, Lebanon is at the bottom of the table of parliamentary representation of women in the Middle East, down with conservative Gulf states like: Oman (none), Yemen (0.3%) and Bahrain (2.7%) (2), whereas neighboring Syria has 12.4%, Tunisia has 22.8% and Iraq has a 25% quota for women".
+As of 2009 according to Don Duncan of Le Monde Diplomatique (English edition), "With only 3.1% of seats now occupied by women, Lebanon is at the bottom of the table of parliamentary representation of women in the Middle East, down with conservative Gulf states like: Oman (none), Yemen (0.3%) and Bahrain (2.7%) (2), whereas neighboring Syria has 12.4%, Tunisia has 22.8% and Iraq has a 25% quota for women".

+After the 2022 Lebanese general elections, a record eight female candidates of different political ideologies were elected to the Lebanese parliament.